 Dumbbell Reverse Fly Strength Standards Calculator

-Under strict Dumbbell Reverse Fly standards, Novice starts around 0.07x bodyweight for men and 0.05x for women, while Elite starts around 0.26x for men and 0.20x for women.
+Under strict Dumbbell Reverse Fly strength standards, Novice starts around 0.07x bodyweight for men and 0.05x for women, while Elite starts around 0.26x for men and 0.20x for women.

 Understanding Your Dumbbell Reverse Fly Strength Score